rojo-rbx/rojo.space/docs/0.5.x/reference/sync-details.md

 Any directory on the filesystem will turn into a `Folder` instance unless it contains an 'init' script, described below.

 ## Scripts
-The default script type in Rojo projects is `ModuleScript`, since most scripts in well-structued Roblox projects will be modules.
+The default script type in Rojo projects is `ModuleScript`, since most scripts in well-structured Roblox projects will be modules.

 If a directory contains a file named `init.server.lua`, `init.client.lua`, or `init.lua`, that folder will be transformed into a `*Script` instance with the contents of the 'init' file.
 This can be used to create scripts inside of scripts.